Ann Arbor City Clerk’s

 Satellite Office @ UMMA

-The Ann Arbor City Clerk's Office @ UMMA would not have been possible without the vision and efforts of Ann Arbor City Clerk Jacqueline Beaudry, Professor Edie Goldenberg (Ford School).
+The Ann Arbor City Clerk's Office @ UMMA would not have been possible without the vision and efforts of Ann Arbor City Clerk Jacqueline Beaudry and her longtime collaborator Professor Edie Goldenberg (Ford School).
 Briannon Cierpilowski spearheaded the initiative at UMMA, which welcomed the project with open arms.
 Michael Rein (U-M Office of the Vice President for Government Relations) facilitated the complicated behind-the-scenes logistics and dedicated UM student volunteers with Turn Up Turnout and the Big Ten Voting Challenge worked long hours to assist their peers and keep democracy rolling!
 Thanks to University of Michigan's Democracy and Debate Theme Semester for generously supporting this project.

 Photos by Eric Bronson / Michigan Photography, Mark Gjukic, and Stephanie Rowden